POINT CLICK SWIM

 As a result of these seemingly chance encounters, Denisse and Peter became friends and business partners, sharing not just their work ethic but a love for family and being of service to others.
 The decision was made to move forward and bring to market a product that would help athletes achieve their personal best by swimming in a straight line in open water.
 Over two years have been invested in the development of the technology that is incorporated into On Course Googles.
 Where a manufacturing method had not existed, but necessary, once was invented.

 The company launched a Kickstarter campaign in August of 2015 and surpassed the project goal on September 18, 2015.
-As the company moves forward with production of their patent pending technology, they are committed to a continuous effort to deliver creative new ideas coupled with quality, efficiency, and customer satisfaction and products that allow athletes to swim in a straight line in open water.
+As the company moves forward with production of their patented technology, they are committed to a continuous effort to deliver creative new ideas coupled with quality, efficiency, and customer satisfaction and products that allow athletes to swim in a straight line in open water.
+The company received notice of allowance from the United States Patent and Trademark Office in March of 2018.
+OnCourse Goggles are protected by Patent Number: US010012506.

 Over 32 manfacturers and 18 vendors are now involved in production.
 These business relationships are second only to an amazing team of people who have been assembled and are involved in the development of OnCourse goggles.